Jonathan-Zollinger/archived-TIL/reference/My IDM deps script walkthrough.md

 gcc-toolset-12-libgccjit-devel.i686 : Support for embedding GCC inside programs and libraries
 ```

-see notes on `RHEL-Prerequisite.sh` for presumed false errors.
+see notes on [[False Negatives from RHEL-Prerequisite.sh script]] for presumed false errors.

 Assuming all this is accurate, then the script should actually look like the following